-Water: Water profusely throughout its life.
+- Water: Water profusely throughout its life.
 Pineapples are truly tropical and do not thrive in cooler, drier weather, although they can withstand short bursts of rather cold weather.
 As with most bromeliads, never allow them to sit in water.

-Soil: A rich typical potting mix will do fine, but make sure the drainage is immaculate.
+- Soil: A rich typical potting mix will do fine, but make sure the drainage is immaculate.
 Pineapple should be watered from the top like other bromeliads.

-Fertilizer: Feed with a weak liquid fertilizer throughout the growing season.
+- Fertilizer: Feed with a weak liquid fertilizer throughout the growing season.

 Pineapples are easily propagated from either the fruit itself or the mother plant.
 To propagate a pineapple from a grocery store fruit, cut off the top of the plant, including the leaves on top (the immature plant) and a thick slice of the fruit.
 Plant the cutting so the leaves are flush or slightly above the soil line, then start watering from the top.

 Pineapple should not need re-potting.
-A newly rooted pineapple will grow long, strappy leaves (about 30" long in a healthy plant).
+A newly rooted pineapple will grow long, strappy leaves (about 30-inches long in a healthy plant).
 The leaves are fiercely serrated, so be careful when handling them.
 When the plant matures, it will begin sending offshoots from the base.
 These can be carefully removed and potted up individually, but the mother plant will not likely need re-potting.
 After the plant fruits and you harvest the fruit, the mother plant will begin to decline, so it's best to discard it and concentrate on the offshoots.

 There are eight species of Ananas, but untold cultivars.
 Pineapples are economically important plants, so breeders have worked to produce the "ultimate" pineapple, one that is sweet and tender, with a long shelf life and excellent shipping characteristics.
 Choose your pineapple based on the mother plant (or fruit, in this case).
 The offset will be identical to the mother plant, so providing you give it decent conditions, you'll get a very similar plant.